How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Supplementary Details and Experiments of Internal Belief of Truthfulness

-We examine the causal tracing result to determine the best layer and token position for learning truthful direction and performing the intervention.
-Specifically, for llama-3.1-8b \mOne, \mThree, and \mTwo models, we use the 12th layer for learning truthful direction and 8-12 layers for performing the intervention.
-For mistral-7B \mOne and \mThree we use the 13th layer for learning truthful direction and 8-13 layers for performing the intervention.
+We examine the causal tracing result to determine the best layer and token position for learning the truthfulness direction and performing the intervention.
+Specifically, for llama-3.1-8b \mOne, \mThree, and \mTwo models, we use the 12th layer for learning truthfulness direction and 8-12 layers for performing the intervention.
+For mistral-7B \mOne and \mThree we use the 13th layer for learning truthfulness direction and 8-13 layers for performing the intervention.
 For both model families, direction learning and intervention use the last token position of the input statements.